stevewhitmore/vue-wordpress-integration-starter/README.md

 4. Log into WordPress and activate the plugin.
 5. Add the shortchode defined in the plugin file (It's `[vue_wp]` by default) to any WordPress page  or post.
 Paste `<?php echo do_shortcode("[vue_wp]"); ?>` into a template if you'd prefer to directly embed it in the code.
 6. Sit back and contemplate how great life is now.

+## Run tests
+1. `cd app` to get to Vue app root directory
+2. `yarn jest` to run all tests.
+Run with `--watch` for continuous refresh and to learn about options for test runs.